xuset/planktos/README.md

 Due to the fact that service workers cannot use the [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) API, the actual downloading of torrents is delegated to a Planktos controlled webpage.
 Planktos accomplishes this by injecting a downloader script into the webpage when the fetch request is intercepted.
 See the [W3C issue](https://github.com/w3c/webrtc-pc/issues/230) for more info on WebRTC in service workers.

-NOTE: If the browser does not have service worker support then everything goes over HTTP like it would without Planktos.
+NOTE: If the browser does not have service worker support, then everything goes over HTTP like it would without Planktos.

 ## Limitations

 _Disclaimer:_ Planktos is still in early stages of development, and is not recommended for production use yet.

 Planktos relies on cutting edge browser APIs, including WebRTC and service workers, that have not been adopted in all browsers.
 In cases where any required APIs are not supported, Planktos defaults to loading webpages over HTTP as the browser normally would.
-It seems that development for most of these APIs is in progress for all major browsers, so we are hopeful that Planktos will support all browsers in the near future.
+It seems that development of most of these APIs is in progress for all major browsers, so we are hopeful that Planktos will work in all browsers in the near future.

 Blocking Issues:
  * No streaming support.
 The requested file must be downloaded in it's entirety before it can be displayed to the user.
 Currently, only chrome supports streaming from service workers while Firefox has an [open issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1128959) for it.
- * Sharding into multiple torrents is not currently supported, so Planktos will be infeasible for large files
+ * Sharding into multiple torrents is not currently supported, so Planktos will be infeasible for large websites

 ## Contribute

 Contributions are always welcome!

-Once you have some changes, you can test them with:
+Once you have some changes, you can test them with: `npm test`

-`npm test`

-Or to automatically run the tests when files are changed:

-`npm run watch`
+Or to automatically run the tests when files are changed: `npm run watch`

 NOTE: The browser tests may occasionally timeout if the browser is not focused